 The castle tower is surrounded by secondary citadels, gates, turrets, impressive stone walls and moats.
 The Nishinomaru Garden, encompassing the former "western citadel", is a lawn garden with 600 cherry trees, a tea house, the former Osaka Guest House and nice views of the castle tower from below.
 Unlike most of the rest of the castle grounds, the garden requires an admission fee.

 The entire Osaka Castle Park covers about two square kilometers with lots of green space, sport facilities, a multi-purpose arena (Osakajo Hall) and a shrine dedicated to Toyotomi Hideyoshi.
-The park is one of Osaka's most popular hanami spot during the cherry blossom season, which usually takes place in early April.
+The park is one of Osaka's most popular hanami spots during the cherry blossom season, which usually takes place in early April.